usgpo/uslm/docs/2_0_12/generated-merged/USLM-User-Guide.md

 USLM is designed to support a specific set of documents that are legislative in nature.
 While it is not a general model for documents outside this specific set, USLM may be applicable for Federal regulatory publications

 ### 1.3.1 Types of Documents Covered
 USLM is designed to represent the legislation of United States Congress.
-Initially, USLM is being used to produce titles of the United States Code in XML, but it is designed to be adaptable for appendices to titles of the United States Code as well as bills, resolutions, statutes, and certain other legislative materials.
+Initially, USLM was used to produce titles of the United States Code in XML, but it is designed to be adaptable for appendices to titles of the United States Code as well as bills, resolutions, statutes, and certain other legislative materials.

+USLM version 2.0 extends this foundation to support additional document types (extended in v2.0):

+**Legislative Documents:**
+- United States Code (USC) titles and appendices
+- Bills (introduced in v2.0)
+- Resolutions (introduced in v2.0)
+- Enrolled Bills (introduced in v2.0)
+- Public Laws (introduced in v2.0)
+- Statutes at Large (introduced in v2.0)
+- Statute Compilations (introduced in v2.0)
+- Amendments (introduced in v2.0)

+**Regulatory Documents:**
+- Federal Register (FR) documents (introduced in v2.0)
+- Code of Federal Regulations (CFR) documents (introduced in v2.0)
+- Rules (introduced in v2.0)
+- Presidential Documents (introduced in v2.0)

 ## 1.4 Goals
 The USLM schema is defined with the following goals in mind: